gcanti/fp-ts/docs/modules/ReadonlyRecord.ts.md

 ## deleteAt

-Delete a key and value from a map
+Delete a key and value from a `ReadonlyRecord`.

 **Signature**